SciML/NeuralPDE.jl/docs/src/tutorials/integro_diff.md

 ```

 The UnitSquare domain ranges both x and y from 0 to 1.
-Similarly a rectangular or cuboidal domain can be defined using `ProductDomain` of ClosedIntervals.
+Similarly, a rectangular or cuboidal domain can be defined using `ProductDomain` of ClosedIntervals.

 ```julia
 Ix = Integral((x,y) in DomainSets.ProductDomain(ClosedInterval(0 ,1), ClosedInterval(0 ,x)))